Signs that your pancreas is not working properly include:

 - Gastrin and amylin: Gastrin helps the stomach to make gastric acid whereas amylin helps to control appetite and stomach emptying.

-If you observe any symptoms of the diseased pancreas, consulting a specialist is important.
+If you observe any symptoms of a diseased pancreas, consulting a specialist is important.
 Pancreatic dysfunction can be debilitating.

 Treatment of pancreatitis include: